 Don’t overdo it

-Using your fingers to load on concealer leads to creasing and caking even though it helps in great blending of the product.
-Instead, use a synthetic concealer brush and place three tiny dots of the stuff under the eyes from the inner corners to the centre.
+Using your fingers to apply a concealer leads to the product settling in creases and looking cakey.
+Instead, use a synthetic concealer brush and make a thin triangle under your eyes.
 Only use your fingertips to gently pat in the colour.

-Little tip: Skip the magnifying mirror, you’ll inadvertently wind up overapllying and making your under eye look cakey.
+Little tip: Skip the magnifying mirror, you’ll inadvertently wind up over-applying and making your under eye look cakey.

 Know where to not apply concealer